These rustically beautiful Morning Glory Muffins are moist and super delicious. They’re also loaded with fiber – and lots of great nutrition!

 - Preheat the oven to 375°F. Lightly grease 16 muffin cups* or line them with papers.
 Line a sheet pan with foil and spray lightly with cooking spray or rub with a paper towel and a bit of oil.

-- Combine pecans and sunflower seeds on the prepared sheet pan.
-Drizzle with the honey and olive oil.
-Stir to coat seeds with honey mixture (don't worry if the honey seems to stick to just some of the nut mixture, it will all come together in the oven).
+Combine pecans, sunflower seeds, honey and olive oil on the prepared sheet pan.
 Place pan in preheated oven and bake for 4 minutes.
 Stir to redistribute and bake another 2-3 minutes or until pecans are light golden brown.
-Remove from oven and set aside to cool.
-Stir once or twice during cooling to keep mixture from clumping together.
+Remove from oven, spread apart and set aside to cool.

-- In a large bowl (I'm talking really big), combine the flour, brown sugar, baking soda, spices, and salt.
+In a large bowl, combine the flour, brown sugar, baking soda, spices, and salt.
 Stir well.

-- Add the carrots and coconut, apples and dried cranberries.
-Stir well and the run your hands through the mixture, breaking up any small clumps of brown sugar, coconut or cranberries that remain.
+Add the carrots and coconut, apples and dried cranberries.
+Stir and then run your hands through the mixture, breaking up any small clumps of brown sugar, coconut or cranberries that remain.

 - In a separate bowl, beat together the eggs, oil, orange juice and vanilla.
 Stir till smooth.